project-chip/connectedhomeip/docs/testing/fuzz_testing.md

 -   Fuzz Testing involves providing random and unexpected data as input to functions and methods to uncover bugs, security vulnerabilities, or to determine if the software crashes.
--   it is often continuous; the function under test is called iteratively with thousands of different inputs.
+-   it is often continuous; the function under test is called in iteration with thousands of different inputs.
--   Fuzz testing is often done with sanitizers enabled; to catch memory errors and undefined behaviour.
+-   Fuzz testing is often done with sanitizers enabled; to catch memory errors and undefined behavior.
 -   The most commonly used fuzz testing frameworks for C/C++ are LibFuzzer and AFL.
 -   [Google's FuzzTest](https://github.com/google/fuzztest) is a newer framework